 The most important keys from Part 2 for you to follow are:

-- Rebalance Your Brain with Amino Acids (Chapter 7) – this is because specific amino acids, especially tyrosine, help stimulate the brain naturally once you’ve removed your daily fix of caffeine.
+- Rebalance Your Brain with Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine… (Chapter 7) – this is because specific amino acids, especially tyrosine, help stimulate the brain naturally once you’ve removed your daily fix of caffeine.

-- Raise Your Methyl IQ with Vitamins and Minerals (Chapter 9) – this is because caffeine messes up methylation, and specific B vitamins help improve your concentration without the need for caffeine.
+- Raise Your Methyl IQ with Vitamins and Minerals (Chapter 9) – this is because caffeine messes up Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the…, and specific B vitamins help improve your concentration without the need for caffeine.

 - Balance Your Blood Sugar to Gain Energy and Reduce Cravings (Chapter 11) – caffeine messes up your blood sugar balance and this chapter explains how to restore it.